ViamHealth/portal/README.md

 If  MySQL-python installation fails , you will need mysql dev and mysql-python packages (installed via apt/yum etc )

-eg. on ubuntu , packages libmysqlclient-dev and python-mysqldb are required.
+eg. on ubuntu , packages libmysqlclient-dev, python-dev and python-mysqldb are required.
 Find appropiate packages for your distro.

 *eg.: Centos :- *